Program

 For a 2-credit course, there are a total of 28 contact hours.
 There is usually one class per week for each course, so it takes 8 weeks (with the final week allotted for examination) to complete a course of 2 credits.

 Yes, but credits for exempted courses have to be replaced by electives.
-Some courses can be exempted for students who have obtained certain qualifications with proof provided, such as transcripts and syllabi of courses taken within the past 7 years, when the content and level of the previous courses are equivalent to those of the exempted courses and satisfactory grades were achieved.
+Some courses can be exempted for students who have obtained certain qualifications with proof provided, such as transcripts and syllabi of courses, when the content and level of the previous courses are equivalent to those of the exempted courses and satisfactory grades were achieved.
 Subject to the approval of the MScFOFB Academic Director, students may apply for credit transfer of no more than three courses (6 credits) in the program.

 The part-time study mode is mostly for working executives in Hong Kong or nearby regions.
 It takes normally two years to complete the part-time program.
 Students in the part-time study mode are recommended to have at least two years of full-time post-qualification work experience.

 The students of the full-time study mode are mostly recent graduates or junior professionals who dedicate their full attention to the master study.
-Students can complete the program in one year.
+Student are expected to complete the program in one year.

-Yes, students who do not have the right to reside in Hong Kong are required to apply for a student visa for entering into Hong Kong and studying a full-time master’s degree program.
-The Program Office will coordinate with HKUST Fok Ying Tung Graduate School to arrange student visas for all incoming students upon admission and prior to the commencement of the program.
-The duration of the student visa will cover the whole period of study in the program.
+Yes, students who do not have the right to reside in Hong Kong are required to apply for a student visa for entering into Hong Kong and studying a full-time master degree program.
+The Program Office will coordinate with the Fok Ying Tung Graduate School to arrange student visas for all incoming students upon admission and prior to the commencement of the program.

 Internship